satshas/satshakit/README.md

 The story
 --
-Satshakit born during my **[FabAcademy2015](http://fabacademy.org/archives/2015/eu/students/ingrassia.daniele/index.html)**  as one the first test boards for my quadcopter final project.
+satshakit born during my **[FabAcademy2015](http://fabacademy.org/archives/2015/eu/students/ingrassia.daniele/index.html)**  as one the first test boards for my quadcopter final project.
 As some of my fellow students had difficulties with **[Fabkit](http://fabacademy.org/archives/2015/doc/projects/fabkit-0.4.html)**, they tried to make this prototype board.
 The board was very appreciated that now almost all my fellow students made it for their exercises, or use it as a **starting point for their final projects**.
 Thus I decided to do this release, if anyone wants to try it.
 Now, one year later, I am again in a FabLab developing new satshakit boards in my spare time.

 What is satshakit?
 --

-Satshakit is an **100% Arduino IDE  and libraries compatible**, fabbable board, and also an improved version of [Fabkit](http://fabacademy.org/archives/2015/doc/projects/fabkit-0.4.html).
+satshakit is a **100% Arduino IDE  and libraries compatible**, fabbable and open source board, and also an improved version of [Fabkit](http://fabacademy.org/archives/2015/doc/projects/fabkit-0.4.html).

 Main **improvements and features** over Fabkit are: